ChaddFrasier/PIPS/README.md

 You can save several things from this page, you can download the finished caption with the embedded ISIS data, you can save the raw template file, you can download the log file which contains the results from the ISIS program calls executed on the server, or you can download the data as a CSV in Tag-Value format.
-If you do not see a 'Save ISIS Logs' button in the center of the title box then you have no log file on the server.
+If you do not see a *Save ISIS Logs* button in the center of the title box then you have no log file on the server.
 Lasty, you can copy all the text in the output box by clicking the save to clipboard button, then just paste the text wherever it needs to live.
 The user can also add special characters by using the sigma button at the top of the output box.
 Place the pointer where you want to place the icon and then hit the button to add the icon.